ktduiflytek/annotationWithRoberta/README.md

 ### 2. Train the model

 `src/annotation_with_roberta/training.py` fine-tunes `xlm-roberta-base` using the JSON artefacts above plus the token/label data under `data/processed/`.
-Deleting the processed artefacts is safe—if those files are missing or older than your spreadsheet / annotated text sources, the script automatically regenerates them from `data/train.txt` (and `data/dev.txt` when available) before training starts.
+It expects you to run `python src/prepare_segments.py` beforehand so the `.conll` splits and label maps already exist—if any required file is missing, the script halts with an explicit reminder to rerun the preprocessing step.
 When you run the module directly it will:

 1. Load the default configuration returned by `default_training_config()` (see the next subsection for every knob) and log it for traceability.
-2. Rebuild the processed `.conll` files and `label2id.json` when the annotated text or spreadsheet changes so the training data always reflects the latest inputs.
-3. Read `data/processed/train.conll` (and `data/processed/dev.conll` if present), ensuring every label exists in the spreadsheet metadata.
+2. Read `data/processed/train.conll` (and `data/processed/dev.conll` if present), ensuring every label exists in the spreadsheet metadata.
-4. Tokenise the examples with the XLM-R tokenizer while aligning the token-level labels, optionally propagating labels to subwords.
+3. Tokenise the examples with the XLM-R tokenizer while aligning the token-level labels, optionally propagating labels to subwords.
-5. Train the model with Hugging Face `Trainer`, evaluate on the dev split if available, and write all checkpoints to `model/`.
+4. Train the model with Hugging Face `Trainer`, evaluate on the dev split if available, and write all checkpoints to `model/`.
-6. Export the tokenizer, spreadsheet metadata, label catalogue, and `slot_value_map.json` (a surface→取值 lookup generated from the annotated training text) so inference can resolve limited slots.
+5. Export the tokenizer, spreadsheet metadata, label catalogue, and `slot_value_map.json` (a surface→取值 lookup generated from the annotated training text) so inference can resolve limited slots.

 ```bash
 python src/annotation_with_roberta/training.py